-- Office furniture,
+- Office furniture.

-- Buildings, and
+- Buildings.

-- · Machinery and equipment.
+- Machinery and equipment.

-You can choose to deduct a limited amount of the cost of certain depreciable property in the year you purchase it for use in your business.
+You can choose to deduct a limited amount of the cost of certain depreciable property in the year you place it in service for use in your business.
 This deduction is known as the "section 179 deduction."

-For more information about depreciation and the section 179 deduction, get Publication 946, How To Depreciate Property.
+You can also take a special depreciation allowance of 30% of the cost of qualified property for the year the property is placed in service.
+For more information about depreciation, the section 179 deduction, and a definition of qualified property, see Publication 946, How To Depreciate Property.